Fortress of Solitude: Infinite Crisis

-In the 2006 limited series Infinite Crisis, several survivors of the pre-Crisis multiverse – the Earth-Two Superman, Lois Lane of Earth-Two, the Earth-Prime Superboy, and Earth-Three's Alexander Luthor, Jr. – set up a base in the ruins of the Antarctic Fortress following their escape from the "paradise dimension" they had been trapped in since the end of Crisis on Infinite Earths.
-It was then revealed from Power Girl's repressed memories from her life on Earth-Two that her cousin Kal-L had his own version of the Fortress of Solitude similar to his Earth-One counterpart's Fortress.
+In Infinite Crisis, several survivors of the pre-Crisis multiverse – the Earth-Two Superman (Kal-L), Lois Lane of Earth-Two, Superboy-Prime, and Earth-Three's Alexander Luthor Jr. – set up a base in the ruins of the Antarctic Fortress following their escape from the dimension they had been trapped in since the end of Crisis on Infinite Earths.
+It is revealed that Kal-L had a version of the Fortress of Solitude.

 "One Year Later"

 In the 2006 story arc "Up, Up, and Away!", Superman recovered a piece of Kryptonian sunstone, which Lex Luthor had used to awaken an ancient Kryptonian warship.
-Superman learned that the sunstone had been sent with him from Krypton, and used it to construct a new Fortress in the Arctic in exactly the same manner as in the 1978 Superman film.
+Superman learned that the sunstone had been sent with him from Krypton, and used it to construct a new Fortress in the Arctic.
 He nevertheless plans to restore the Peruvian Fortress, even if compromised and no longer in a secret location, and plans more Fortresses around the world.
-This version of the Fortress physically resembles the movie and television depictions, and Superman communicates with Jor-El via crystal constructs as in the Superman film and Smallville.
+This version of the Fortress physically resembles the film and television depictions, and Superman communicates with Jor-El via crystal constructs as in the Superman film and Smallville.